7 Best Business Ideas You Can Invest Your P100,000 Capital

 Internet cafe business (₱90,000)

-This business requires capital outlay that depends on the capacity and with P100,000 capital or less, you can set up a five-seater Internet cafe which can also be operated on coins (or Pisonet) to simulate a self-serving vending machine to ease on management costs.
+This business requires capital outlay that depends on the capacity.
+With P100,000 seed capital or less, you can set up a five-seater Internet cafe.
+The company can also be operated on coins (or Pisonet) to simulate a self-serving vending machine to ease on management costs.

 Videoke rental business (₱25,000)

-Therefore it’s not only important to source good quality videoke machines to withstand its mobility and wear and tear among users, it is also of equal importance to understand what this party-going customer segment needs.
+Therefore, it’s not only important to source good quality videoke machines to withstand its mobility and wear and tear among users.
+But it is also of equal importance to understand what this party-going customer segment needs.
 Do you have enough lineup of songs that fit their musical taste?
+Would your audience prefer Matt Monroe’s classics instead of Filipino novelty songs?

 Cellphone repair business (₱65,000)